Plaza del Mercado de Manatí

 Plaza del Mercado de Manatí is a historic marketplace building in Manatí, Puerto Rico.
-It was the first structure that tried to house under one roof, all the market functions that until 1925 were carried out in an open lot on Padial Street.
+It was the first structure that attempted to house under one roof all of the market functions that until 1925 were carried out in an open lot on Padial Street.
 This new typology was for meeting health and hygiene regulations introduced by the United States government.
 Constructing the building in the place of the original market helped preserve the continuity of uses and the commercial character of this part of Manatí barrio-pueblo, the downtown area of the municipality of Manatí.

 The building, oriented from north to south, is located in the town square of Manatí and opens onto two streets.
 On Padial Street, the building is at the ground level but on Quiñones Street there is a 15 foot difference, which required the construction of a monumental staircase.
 This difference in level allowed for the design of a basement which served as a warehouse and commercial space.